-The saver's credit provides a tax incentive for low and moderate income earners to save for retirement.
-A tax credit is available, which will reduce a taxpayers taxes or add to your refund.
+The Saver's Credit (formerly called the Retirement Savings Contributions Credit) provides a tax incentive for low and moderate-income earners to save for retirement.
+A tax credit is available, which can reduce your taxes or add to your refund.

 The credit amount is based on the taxpayer's:

 Maximum 2016 Adjusted Gross Income for Saver's Credit Eligibility

 |Credit Rate||Married Filing Jointly||Head of Household||Single, Married Filing Separately, or Qualifying Widow or Widower|

 |50%||up to $37,000||up to $27,750||up to $18,500|

 |0%||over $61,500||over $46,125||over $30,750|

 - Eligible taxpayers must be at least 18 years of age.

 - Anyone claimed as a dependent on someone else’s return cannot take the credit.

 - A student cannot take the credit.
 A person enrolled as a full-time student during any part of 5 calendar months during the year is considered a student.